Staying Human: Reimagining the Spirit of the Commons

 with Professor Luke Bretherton

-We find ourselves in a period of epochal change as the old era is dying and the new is yet to be born.
+We find ourselves in a period of epochal change as we move into an emerging new era.
 Amidst cultural confusion, we see fragmentation, dehumanising systems, the breakdown of trust and extreme inequality.
 As concentrations of money and state power intensify, people feel the loss of agency.
 There is a growing discontent.
 Burning questions around how to uphold a common life and how to stay human, hang over us as we try to make sense of what is going on.

 In such an unstable context, how should the churches respond?
 While some are drawn to shoring up tradition, others are rejecting it; some turn to evangelism, some to social action, others to experimental ministries.
 Some place their faith in managerial strategy, others in contemplative withdrawal, while others are deconstructing, and some are drawn to despair.
 In institutional form, many churches, in a state of vulnerability, are often tempted into a defensive posture.